baptiste-roullin/tweet-to-toot/README.md

 ## Parameters

-`--ids`: One or several IDs of twitter messages.
+`--ids`: One or several, space-separated IDs of twitter messages.
 These ID can be found at the end of their URL, after "status/".
 The tool will use these as a starting poing and find more recent replies in your archive.
 So choose the oldest message in your thread.

 `--intro`: Short text in quotes.
 Optional.
 Append a message at the beginning of your Mastodon thread.